delphian/drupal-convert-file/README.txt

 allows the selection of a provider that will deal with transformations, the second will specify to what format the provider can change file/images to.

+### Default providers ###

+Two default providers come with the module: `Convert File` and `Google Drive`.
+Convert File will gzip an uploaded file, while Google Drive will convert the file into pdf format.
+These providers are not active by default and must be enabled via the modules page.

 ### Development with hooks and rules ###

 A hook is provided for third party modules to declare themselves as a